jaym096/Topic-Modelling-using-LDA/README.md

 The project consists of 3 code file (.py):\
 main.py, supporting_func.py, glm.py

-The folders 20newsgroups and artificial contains all the data set.
-The code considers that the data folder(20newsgroups) is in the same directory as the code.
+The folders _20newsgroups_ and _artificial_ contains all the data set.
+The code considers that the data folder is in the same directory as the code.

 ## HOW TO RUN THE CODE
      1. To run the code you only use the main.py file